purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

     iii.
 Grant Editor permissions to the email.

 4. Connect your Python script

     i.
 In your terminal, install the necessary libraries (replace atproto if you are not using Bluesky):
     ``` bash
      pip install gspread google-auth geopy atproto
     ```
     ii.
-Paste the following code into your bot script:
+Write the following code into your bot script:
     ``` python
     import gspread
     from google.oauth2.service_account import Credentials